 ICE is a green fuel company focused on mega scale projects to deliver economies of scale and competitive pricing in green hydrogen, ammonia, methanol, and other synfuels.

 We have announced three projects: two are in Western Australia totalling 76GW+ of upstream wind and solar and downstream production of up to 30 MTPA of green ammonia.
 The Asian Renewable Energy Hub was originally developed by ICE and CWP Renewables with investment from Vestas and Pathway Investments (Macquarie Capital).

 The Western Green Energy Hub is again being developed with CWP as well as the Mirning People, the Traditional Landowners.
 We also have a 25GW project in Oman in partnership with OQ (formerly Oman Oil) and Enertech (a wholly owned subsidiary of Kuwait Investment Authority).
 Green Energy Oman (GEO) will produce up to 10 MTPA of green ammonia for export.
-All of our projects are in coastal desert locations which create a diurnal profile of maximum sun during the day and high winds at night as well as access to water for hydrolysis and export.
+All of our projects are in coastal desert locations which create a diurnal profile of maximum sun during the day and high winds at night as well as access to water for electrolysis and export.
 The diurnal profile is important because it produces a reliable round the clock input of the lowest cost power.

 Q. So why is the hydrogen converted into green ammonia?
 What makes that so special?